Taking Care of & Cleaning your Lacanche

 Brass Burner Caps

 These will tarnish with use, as does all brass.
 Use Brasso to bring them back to gleaming brass condition.
 A little polishing frequently tends to be more effective than a major go twice a year.
-Tip – you can leave the burner caps upside down in lemon juice & vinegar overnight.
+Tip – you can leave the burner caps upside down in lemon juice & vinegar for a few hours.
 This helps loosen any stubborn marks.
-Wipe clean & then continue with Brasso as above.
+Rinse well with cold water, wipe clean & then continue with Brasso as above.

 These are made of a light alloy.
 The most effective way to clean them is in the sink with some hot soapy water.
 For stubborn stains use Fairy power spray and a metal scourer.